PrestaShop/prestashop.github.io/content/news/releases/prestashop-9-alpha1-available.md

 We are continuing our efforts to reach a stable version, with several key areas of development still in progress.
 Here is a brief outline of the crucial elements needed to achieve the release of the final version:

 Core:
-* work on the new API continues to lay a great foundation for the future
+* Work on the new API continues to lay a great foundation for the future.
-*

 Back office:
-* Symfony login page requires further improvements to be fully functional
+* Symfony login page requires further improvements to be fully functional.

 Front office:
 * The decision regarding the Hummingbird theme and its presence in PrestaShop 9 has not yet been made.

 Documentation:
 * We will work to document all significant changes to the software to make it easier for developers to adapt their solutions to PrestaShop 9.
+* We will also prepare a guide on how to use the new API effectively and explain the basics of the new solution.

+Upgrade path:
+* We are working on the upgrade path from PrestaShop 8 to PrestaShop 9.
+This is a significant task that requires a lot of work, but the plan is to have it ready later this year.

 ## FAQ - last update on 15th of May, 2024